runtimeverification/k/k-distribution/k-tutorial/1_basic/22_proofs/README.md

 stating that the given program terminates (`=> .`), and when it does, the value of the variable `$a` is set to `1`, meaning that the execution will have taken the `then` branch.
-Add this claim to the `PROCEDURES-SPEC` module, but also add
+Add this claim to the `LESSON-22-SPEC` module, but also add

 ```
 syntax Id ::= "$a" [token]
 ```

-to the `PROCEDURES-SPEC-SYNTAX` module in order to declare `$a` as a token so that it can be used as a program variable.
+to the `LESSON-22-SPEC-SYNTAX` module in order to declare `$a` as a token so that it can be used as a program variable.
 Re-run the K prover, which should again return `#Top`.